jkeohan/bonus_lectures/AWS/intro-to-dynamoDB/intro-to-dynamodb.md

 Lambda falls into the **Always Free** tier of services so lets take a look at their [free tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc) page search for Lambda to confirm this is still the case.

-Lambda is free but limited to the following:
+DynamoDB is free but limited to the following:

-  - 1,000,000 requests (then .20C per 1mil additional requests)
-  - 400,000 GBs of compute time (3,200,000 sec if functions are configured to use 128 MB)

 <img src="https://i.imgur.com/HuIKHvJ.png" width=300/>
 <br>